Deepshikalenka24/Deepshikalenka24/README.md

 - 🌱 I’m currently learning in 6th
 - 💞️ I’m looking to collaborate on IDK
 - 📫 How to reach me --------> https://www.instagram.com/enchanted_urs/
--    I AM NOT A SNITCH yayyyyyy!!!!!
--     Me and My team does all the work!!!

 <!---
 Deepshikalenka24/Deepshikalenka24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.